|Road:||M3 between J8 and J9|

 Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Full Hou$e, Meeting Room, Showers

-Restaurants: Burger King, Costa, Eat & Drink Co. (northbound only), Costa Express, Krispy Kreme, West Cornwall Pasty Co. (southbound only)
+Restaurants: Burger King, Costa, Costa Express, Krispy Kreme, West Cornwall Pasty Co. (southbound only)

 Shops: WHSmith, M&S Simply Food (southbound only)